kubernetes/contributor-site/content/en/blog/2023/sig-architecture-prod-readiness-spotlight.md

 subprojects.
 We will cover the [SIG Architecture: Production Readiness subproject](https://github.com/kubernetes/community/blob/master/sig-architecture/README.md#production-readiness-1)_

-In this SIG Architecture spotlight we talked with [Wojciech Tyczynski](https://github.com/wojtek-t) (Google), lead of the Production Readiness subproject.
+In this SIG Architecture spotlight, we talked with [Wojciech Tyczynski](https://github.com/wojtek-t) (Google), lead of the Production Readiness subproject.

 ## About SIG Architecture and the Production Readiness subproject